 How to allocate your marketing budget

 Before allocating your marketing funds, you must know your overall marketing budget.
-You determine your marketing budget according to your goals and how much you’re willing to invest.
+You determine your marketing budget according to your goals and how much you’re willing to invest to drive engagement.

 According to a Gartner survey, companies spent around 9.5% of their total revenue in 2022.
 While you may shrug at this figure – given that every company is different – it’s a good benchmark you can use to plan your marketing budget.

-For example, a startup looking for fast growth may employ a more aggressive approach.
-It’s common for startups to invest 15-20% of their revenue in their marketing.
+A startup looking for fast growth may employ a more aggressive approach.
+It’s common for startups to invest 15-20% of their revenue in their marketing to effectively reach their target audience.

 Your marketing budget depends on what you’re trying to accomplish, how much you have to spend, and your sentiment on market trends.
 Still, your marketing budget will likely fall between 8-12% of your overall revenue.